The TYDE TeamMeet the people behind the project

 DR. José F Domene

-His areas of teaching include career development and counselling, counselling psychology ethics, and qualitative and quantitative research methods.
+His areas of teaching include career development and counseling, counseling psychology ethics, and qualitative and quantitative research methods.
 Over the past 15 years, his program of applied research has addressed issues related to the relational contexts of career development, young people’s transition into the workforce, the impact of technological advancement on counselling and career development practice, and professional issues in counselling and counselling psychology in Canada.

 Dr. Leyton Schnellert